 Structure of in Just-

 ‘in Just-’ by E. E. Cummings is a twenty-four line poem that is contained within one stanza of text.
 The lines do not follow rational poetic rules.
 The syntax is scrabbled, as it commonly is within cumming’s works, and the spacing is pushed to its limit.
 CUmming’s poetry it notoriously difficult to read, but this poem, in its brevity, is simpler.
-Additionally, the techniques cummings uses, such as in the removal of spaces within words (take “eddieandbill” for example) has a very clear purpose.
+Additionally, the techniques cummings uses, such as in the removal of spaces within words (take “eddieandbill” for example) have a very clear purpose.

-In regards to rhyme scheme or metrical pattern, there is not a trace of either.
+In regards to the rhyme scheme or metrical pattern, there is not a trace of either.
 The poem is written entirely in free verse, embodying the trends of modernist literature of the period.
 But, that does not mean that the poem is without structure entirely.
 There is a refrain of sorts in the repetition of the word “spring” and the speaker declaration that “it is spring”.
 Additionally, there is the chorus-like gathering of the children.
 First, there’s “eddieandbill” and then in the second half of the poem “bettyandisbel”

-Poetic Techniques in in Just-
+Poetic Techniques of in Just-

-Despite its lack of traditional structure there are serval poetic techniques a close reader of ‘in Just-’ can spot.
+Despite its lack of traditional structure, there are serval poetic techniques a close reader of ‘in Just-’ can spot.
 These include alliteration, enjambment, allusion, and juxtaposition.
 The latter, juxtaposition is when two contrasting things are placed near one another in order to emphasize that contrast.

 A poet usually does this in order to emphasize a larger theme of their text or make an important point about the differences between these two things.
 For example, the satyr-like balloonman and the children.
-The children are inherently innocent and the balloonman, through his goat features, represents lust, mischief and drunkenness.
+The children are inherently innocent and the balloonman, through his goat features, represents lust, mischief, and drunkenness.

 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “luscious the little / lame” in lines three and four and “whistles” and “wee” in lines twelve and thirteen.